 Interior storage space consists of dual cupholders in the front and rear and large door pockets.
 In the front, it has a neat storage space underneath the center console, conveniently housing the wireless charging mat.
 The storage space underneath the center armrest is also ample for loose items like wallets and keys.

 The new BMW M5 is packed with features, including a few the Germans typically leave on the options menu.
-You get remote start, keyless entry with push-button start, ambient lighting, power-adjustable heated front seats, a heated steering wheel, four-zone climate control, auto-dimming rearview and side mirrors, a power trunk lid, a digital instrument cluster, and an M-specific head-up display.
+You get remote start, keyless entry with push-button start, ambient lighting, 14-way power-adjustable heated front seats, a heated steering wheel, four-zone climate control, auto-dimming rearview and driver's side mirror, a 12.3-inch digital instrument cluster, and an M-specific head-up display.
 The Connected Package Pro is standard on M5 models.
 It includes Active Protection and Active Driving Assistant.
-Combined, these two features consist of auto front seatbelt tensioners, auto-closing windows and moonroof, fatigue alert, post-crash braking, lane departure warning, front collision warning with pedestrian detection, city collision mitigation, blind-spot monitoring, rear cross-traffic alert, auto high beams, and speed limit information in the head-up display.
+Combined, these two features consist of automatic front seatbelt tensioners, auto-closing moonroof and windows, fatigue alert, post-crash braking, lane-departure warning, front-collision warning, blind-spot monitoring, auto high beams, active blind-spot monitoring, and speed-limit information in the head-up display.